patelpratyush/Stevens-Fabrication-Laboratory-Website/README.md

 # Stevens Fabrication Laboratory Website

 Web application for the Stevens Fab Lab to manage service orders, equipment checkouts, and pricing.
 Replaces their current manual  processes and third-party systems with an integrated platform.

 ## Team Members

 - Pratyush Patel - 20010352
 - Jasmine Cairns - 10458274
 - David Amin - 20013543

-## 📦 What's Included in This Submission
+## What's in This Project

-This submission includes:
+So we're submitting:

-- ✅ Complete source code (frontend + backend)
+- All the code (frontend and backend)
-- ✅ `.env` files pre-configured (backend/.env.local and client/.env.local)
+- The `.env` files are included (backend/.env.local and client/.env.local)
+  - Usually these would be gitignored but we put them in so you can test it easily
+  - Has all the MongoDB, Redis, RabbitMQ, Mailtrap, and Firebase stuff already set up
-- ✅ Firebase service account key (backend/config/serviceAccountKey.json)
+- Firebase service account key (backend/config/serviceAccountKey.json)
+  - Needed for backend auth, we included it so you don't have to set it up
-- ✅ Seed script (backend/scripts/seed.js) with comprehensive test data
+- Seed script (backend/scripts/seed.js) with some test data
+  - Makes 2 users, 25 services, 7 equipment items, 4 orders, 4 checkouts
-- ✅ All dependencies listed in package.json files
+- All the dependencies in package.json
-- ✅ This README with complete setup and testing instructions
+- This README with setup instructions

-## Prerequisites

-You must have the following installed on your system:
-- **Node.js v18+** (v25.2.1 recommended)
+Everything should be ready to go - just install stuff, run the seed, and start it up!

+## What You Need to Install

+You'll need these things installed:

+- Node.js v18+ (we used v25.2.1)
-- **MongoDB** (community edition)
+- MongoDB (community edition works fine)
-- **Redis** (latest version)
+- Redis
-- **RabbitMQ** (latest version)
+- RabbitMQ
-- **ImageMagick** (optional, for image processing - will fall back to Sharp if not available)

-### Installing Prerequisites

-**Mac (using Homebrew):**
+- ImageMagick (optional - if you don't have it, it'll use Sharp instead)

+### How to Install (Mac with Homebrew)

 ```bash
 brew install mongodb-community redis rabbitmq imagemagick
 brew services start mongodb-community